-Positive cultures of specimens taken from normally sterile sites (eg, blood, CSF, tissue biopsy specimens) are needed to distinguish invasive infection from normal colonization; serum β-glucan is often positive in patients with invasive candidiasis.
+Positive cultures of specimens taken from normally sterile sites (eg, blood, cerebrospinal fluid, tissue biopsy specimens) are needed to distinguish invasive infection from normal colonization; serum beta-glucan is often positive in patients with invasive candidiasis.

-Use an echinocandin if patients are severely or critically ill or if infection with C. glabrata or C. krusei is suspected.
+Use an echinocandin if patients are severely or critically ill or if infection with C. glabrata, C. auris, or C. krusei is suspected.